Background pattern

 • Acromegaly

-Typically, treatment is initiated at doses of 0.05 to 0.1 mg every 8 or 12 hours by subcutaneous injection.
-Subsequently, it is adjusted according to its effects and relief of symptoms (such as fatigue, sweating, and headache).
-In most patients, the optimal daily dose will be 0.1 mg 3 times a day.
-Do not exceed the maximum daily dose of 1.5 mg.
+Treatment is usually started at a dose of 0.05 to 0.1 mg every 8 or 12 hours by subcutaneous injection.
+It is then changed according to its effects and symptom relief (such as fatigue, sweating, and headache).
+In most patients, the optimal daily dose will be 0.1 mg 3 times/day.
+The maximum dose should not exceed 1.5 mg/day.

 • Gastrointestinal tract tumors

-Treatment is usually initiated at a dose of 0.05 mg once or twice a day by subcutaneous injection.
-Depending on the response and tolerability, the dose can be gradually increased to 0.1 mg to 0.2 mg 3 times a day.
+Treatment is usually started at a dose of 0.05 mg once or twice a day by subcutaneous injection.
+Depending on the response and tolerability, the dose can be gradually increased to 0.1 mg to 0.2 mg 3 times/day.
 In carcinoid tumors, treatment should be discontinued if no improvement is observed after 1 week of treatment at the maximum tolerated dose.

 • Complications after pancreatic surgery

-The usual dose is 0.1 mg 3 times a day by subcutaneous injection for 1 week, starting at least 1 hour before surgery.
+The usual dose is 0.1 mg 3 times/day by subcutaneous injection for 1 week, starting at least 1 hour before surgery.

 • Gastroesophageal variceal hemorrhage

 The recommended dose is 25 micrograms/hour for 5 days by continuous intravenous infusion.
-Blood glucose levels should be monitored during treatment.
+Blood sugar levels should be monitored during treatment.

 • Pituitary adenomas secreting TSH